gate-computer/gate/README.md

   - [x] Supports simple C/C++ programs (mostly limited by immature toolchain)
   - [x] Linux x86-64 host support
-  - [x] Partial support for running unmodified programs in the browser
   - [x] All planned security measures have been implemented
   - [x] Bare-bones HTTP server for running programs
   - [x] Client can communicate with the program it runs on the server